Christmas Spectacular 2017

 Chicago Chopin Society [email protected] Contact Info: 773-262-9699

 American Music Festivals [email protected]

-The Copernicus Foundation is proud to provide underwriting through the use of the Copernicus Center facilities for this event.
+- The Copernicus Foundation – underwriting for the use of the Copernicus Center facilities.

 See All Upcoming Events → Event Page

 Please support our Advertisers ↓↓↓ Click a button for more information.